HTGenomeAnalysisUnit/TileDB-sumstat/docs/README.md

   --cell_type TEXT   The celltype to ingest

   Optional parameters:
-  --chunk_size TEXT  The number of rows to ingest at once
+  --batch_size TEXT  The number of rows form a file to ingest at once(Don't touch this parameter unless you know how ot will affect both the memory of the process and the TileDB itself).

   Other options:
   --help             Show this message and exit.